1ARdotNO/public-brain/src/site/notes/Linux/proxmox-backup-client usage.md

 This page contains an excerpt for the usage of the proxmox-backup-client CLI utility.
 This reference is kept here for the sake of quick access and completeness.
 The source reference is: [https://pbs.proxmox.com/docs/backup-client.html](https://pbs.proxmox.com/docs/backup-client.html "https://pbs.proxmox.com/docs/backup-client.html")

-# Our details for quick reference

-A list of datastores can be found here [Sources](https://neonomics.atlassian.net/wiki/spaces/IT/pages/2161278998) in the “**Target with datastore”** column
-Credentials are stored in the password file.
-(Admin user for proxmox backup server)

 # Backup Client Usage